Mark Souder: Early life and career

 Souder was born in Fort Wayne, Indiana, the son of Irma (née Fahling) and Edward G. Souder, on July 18, 1950.
-He attended Leo Junior/Senior High School, Indiana University–Purdue University Fort Wayne and the University of Notre Dame.
+He grew up in Grabill, Indiana, and was educated at Leo Junior/Senior High School, Indiana University–Purdue University Fort Wayne and the University of Notre Dame.
 While in college, he was a member of the Young Americans for Freedom.
 After graduating from college, Souder worked as a marketing manager and small business owner.
 He was a member of the Church of the United Brethren in Christ.

 From 1974 to 1976, Souder served as marketing manager for Gabbort's Furniture.
 From 1976, he was the owner of Souder's General Store, also known as Historic Souder's of Grabill.
 Souder served as an aide for United States Representative Dan Coats from 1983 to 1984; as minority staff director of the House Select Committee on Children, Youth and Families from 1985 to 1988; and again as an aide for Coats from 1988 to 1993, staying with Coats when the latter became a United States Senator in 1989.
 He was a staff director on the United States House Select Committee on Children, Youth, and Families.